Know Your Agents.

 Policies enforced inline at the routing layer — not after the fact

-Multi-provider agent panes, interpane communication, regression detection, and a subagent watcher — built on a Rust backend light enough to run alongside 10+ agents on modest hardware.
+Multi-provider agent panes, interagent communication, regression detection, and a subagent watcher — built on a Rust backend light enough to run alongside 10+ agents on modest hardware.

 Native pane type for Claude, Codex, Gemini, and more.
 Structured view of tool calls, reasoning steps, and file diffs.
 Not a terminal wrapper — a purpose-built agent UI with streaming parser, OAuth flow, and state machine.
 Vendor-neutral by design.